doghappy/socket.io-client-csharp/README.md

 ## Xamarin

-Optimized the support for Xamarin: the library will always try to connect to the server, and an exception will be thrown when the connection fails.
+The library will always try to connect to the server, and an exception will be thrown when the connection fails.
 The library catches some exception types, such as: TimeoutException, WebSocketException, HttpRequestException and OperationCanceledException.
-If it is one of then, the library will continue to try to connect to the server.
-If there are other exceptions, the library will stop reconnecting and throw this exception to the upper layer.
+If it is one of them, the library will continue to try to connect to the server.
+If there are other exceptions, the library will stop reconnecting and throw exception to the upper layer.
 You need extra attention in Xamarin.

 For Xamarin.Android you should add the following code: